GenericMappingTools/gmt/GMT_CODE_CONVENTIONS.md

 Developers writing in C or C++ may choose to include [gmt_dev.h](https://github.com/GenericMappingTools/gmt/blob/master/src/gmt_dev.h) in their codes.
 This opens up access to a myriad of additional, lower-level functions, macros, structures, and enums and constants.
-These are not documented and probably will never be documented.  however, we do have naming conventions for these as well since there are different levels of exposure.
+These are not documented and probably will never be documented.
+However, we do have naming conventions for these as well since there are different levels of exposure.

 ### Use by modules